 • Decorating advice for your new Aluminum Christmas Tree from ALCOA (the Aluminum Company of America)

 • The first American-made glass ornaments from Corning Glassworks

-Midcentury Mistletoe is sure to be on everyone’s most-wanted lists.
+Midcentury Christmas is sure to be on everyone’s most-wanted lists.